So you’ve decided to take the plunge and become an entrepreneur.

 With courage, confidence and perseverance (and some guidance and luck), you’ll be able to make your business a success!

 Question: What other aspects do you need to think about before leaping into entreprenuership?
-You can leave a comment by clicking here.
+You can leave a comment below.

 This is part of my 10-part series that I originally published on The New Savvy